-I Spy Sensory Bin for toddlers and preschoolers using coloured rice, and an assortment of odds and ends from the craft room and toy room provides hours of entertainment and learning for toddlers and preschoolers!
+Make a colourful I Spy Sensory Bin for toddlers and preschoolers using coloured rice, and an assortment of odds and ends from the craft room and toy room provides hours of entertainment and learning for toddlers and preschoolers!

 The inspiration for this bin came from the brilliant Chicka Chicka Boom Boom Sensory Bin that I spotted recently over at Rubber Boots and Elf Shoes.
 Thanks for the great idea, Sandi!

 Rainbow Rice Base:

 For a base in our I Spy Bin, I used our Homemade Rainbow Rice.
 Making coloured rice is super-quick and easy.
 We use a mess-free, kid-friendly method to make ours.
 Get the recipe for our Rainbow Rice here.

 As for the goodies in the bin, I collected odds and ends from our toy room and craft cupboards.